stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-So therefore, I think the genetic advantages will be like robustness and [__BEN:__ Well, I mean--] repeatability and cheapness.
+So therefore, I think the genetic advantages will be like robustness and [__BEN:__ Well, I mean--] replaceability and cheapness.
 It's like, you know, [__BEN:__ Yeah.] they're like products from the brand Rubbermaid.
-Like, they're not amazing, but they're like tough, and utilitarian, and they do the job, and they're not expensive.
+Like, they're not amazing, but they're, like, tough and utilitarian, and they do the job, and they're not expensive.

 #### BEN

+I mean also, you can imply how much they value them and what they prioritise them-- with them.
+First of all, because of the ease with which David could be recycled.

+#### TIM

+Yes, true.

+#### BEN

-I mean also, you can imply how much they value them, and what they prioritise them-- with them.
-First of all, because of the ease with which David could be recycled. [__TIM:__ Yes, true.]
-Like Trexel is bad, but Trexel didn't make it easier for things to recycle.
-He just puts clones in the position where they need to be recycled more often than other people. [__TIM:__ Yeah.]
+Because that-- Like Trexel is bad, but Trexel didn't make it easier for things to recycle.
+He just puts clones in the position where they need to be recycled more often than other people.

+#### TIM

+Yeah.

+#### BEN

 And secondly, go back to episode one and listen to the things that IMOGEN begins to instill in David 7 [__TIM:__ Yeah.] if you want to know what the priorities are.
 I'm pretty sure one of them is classical dance, so--

 #### TIM